AmirSTORMic/PiFocus/README.md

 ## Codes
   * PiFocusASI.py: To acquire a Z scan data for the focus stabilisation path using the ASI camera and the CoreMorrow piezo stage.
   * PiCamAcquisition.py: To acquire Z scan data for the focus stabilisation path using the OV camera and the CoreMorrow piezo stage.
+  * [GCurFit.py](https://github.com/AmirSTORMic/PiFocus/master/GCurFit.py): To analyse the acquired datasets on the Autofocus system in the advanced lab.

 ## References:
   1. Bon, P., Bourg, N., Lécart, S. et al. Three-dimensional nanometre localization of nanoparticles to enhance super-resolution microscopy.
 Nat Commun 6, 7764 (2015).
 DOI: [10.1038/ncomms8764](https://doi.org/10.1038/ncomms8764)